 Book #5: Sell Yourself First

 The effectiveness of the sales organization drives most every company, yet the skills required to be successful in sales continue to be the least taught profession in the world?
 Most companies rely on individuals to figure it out for themselves.
-While some of the more experienced sellers on your team have likely attended a bunch of sales seminars over the years, teaching people how to sell in a tough economic climate is very different from what most sellers have experienced in previous sales training courses.
+While some of the more experienced sellers on your team have likely attended a variety of sales seminars over the years, teaching people how to sell moving forward is very different from how most sellers have been trained in the past.